bcgov/react-shared-components/README.md

 ## Release packaging

-Run the following commands locally after a new component has been added:
+Run the following commands locally when ready to release:

 `bash yarn install`